Hong Kong Disneyland Resort: Opening Day

 On 12 September 2005, Hong Kong Disneyland Resort and its theme park, Hong Kong Disneyland, officially opened.

 The park was projected to attract five to six million visitors in its opening year, mostly locals, tourists from mainland China and nearby Asian countries.
 Initially, the resort gained success during rehearsal stages; however, not long after the park officially opened, a number of locals criticised the size of the park and the attractiveness of the rides and attractions in the park.

-From 23–29 July 2006, Hong Kong Disneyland Resort hosted the 2006 Little League Baseball Asia-Pacific Region Tournament.
+From 23 to 29 July 2006, Hong Kong Disneyland Resort hosted the 2006 Little League Baseball Asia-Pacific Region Tournament.
 The resort constructed two seaview stadiums and baseball pitches between its Disney Resort hotels for the tournament.
 The event attracted approximately 2,000 fans.

 To boost park attendance, Hong Kong Disneyland introduced Summer Passes in summer 2006 to attract more visitors.
 Each Summer passholder could visit the park without limits throughout summer 2006 for HK$450.
 The park also provided exclusive treats for the Summer Passholder in the summer holidays to encourage them to visit the park several times, such as extending the operating hours of Fantasyland for passholders and releasing limited pins for passholders to purchase.
 Apart from these, the park offered free tickets to the friends and family members of the cast members.
 Each cast member can invite a limited number of friends and family members to visit Disneyland every day during the summer.
 Although the park had sold more than 60,000 Summer Passes throughout summer 2006, the park missed its target of 5.6 million in its first year, with only about 5.2 million guests entering the park during the first year of operation.
 The government overestimated Hong Kong Disneyland's attendance numbers during the Asian Financial Crisis.
 Rumour suggested that the relatively low-key celebration of the 1st Anniversary was due to the disappointing performance of the theme park.